justin13888/The3DPrintingGuide/pages/printeranatomy.md

 ## Bed Leveling

 Bed leveling, as the term suggests, compensates for level build surfaces to ensure the optimal bed adhesion and base surface quality.
-Learn more in [this article](/pages/bedleveling.md).

 ## Extruders